A Guide to ESG for SMES

 Again, SMEs play a vital role in promoting social responsibility.
 The benefits of doing so include:

 - Improved brand reputation that fosters customer loyalty and stronger ties to the community.
+This can be achieved through supporting local charities or launching volunteer days for causes local or relevant to the business.

 - Enhanced employee morale via a workplace culture that promotes ethical conduct and employee wellbeing.